ray.data.Dataset.iter_tf_batches#

 Time complexity: O(1)

-• dtypes – The TensorFlow dtype(s) for the created tensor(s); if None, the dtype will be inferred from the tensor data.
+• dtypes – The TensorFlow dtype(s) for the created tensor(s); if None, the dtype is inferred from the tensor data.

 • drop_last – Whether to drop the last batch if it’s incomplete.

-• local_shuffle_buffer_size – If non-None, the data will be randomly shuffled using a local in-memory shuffle buffer, and this value will serve as the minimum number of rows that must be in the local in-memory shuffle buffer in order to yield a batch.
-When there are no more rows to add to the buffer, the remaining rows in the buffer will be drained.
-This buffer size must be greater than or equal to batch_size, and therefore batch_size must also be specified when using local shuffling.
+• local_shuffle_buffer_size – If not None, the data is randomly shuffled using a local in-memory shuffle buffer, and this value serves as the minimum number of rows that must be in the local in-memory shuffle buffer in order to yield a batch.
+When there are no more rows to add to the buffer, the remaining rows in the buffer are drained. batch_size must also be specified when using local shuffling.

 • local_shuffle_seed – The seed to use for the local random shuffle.